 In this two-hour vinyasa practice, he’ll guide you through a slow and mindfully paced ashtanga-inspired flow laced with humor and generous helpings of kick-your asana power flow sequences in which you’ll safely find your own edge.
 Along the way, we’ll break down some challenging poses to enable you to sneak across old barriers to new levels of ability and self-belief….laughing all the way!
 (Asana and laughter).
 Counts as continuiing education credit for registered yoga teachers recognized by the Yoga Alliance.

-Kenosis Flow Vinyasa Fundamentals
+Brahmaloka Vinyasa Fundamentals

 Fear of Flying: Arm Balances For Everyone

 Do you run for the door when your yoga teacher calls out an arm balance?
 Do you suddenly “remember” that you need to call the babysitter when you hear the words bakasana, handstand, or pincha mayurasana (much less just mayurasana)?
 Then this workshop is for you!

 Join Chris for a playful and fun filled workshop where we’ll explore how to build arm balances from the ground up.
 Reviewing the fundamental building blocks and “gateway” asanas to build the technique and strength for more advanced arm balances, we’ll push our edges outward breaking through barriers of self-belief and ability.